ltaziri/Hackbright-FinalProject/README.md

 ### <a name="user"></a>User Homepage
 ---
 Crafters can opt into numerous groups based on their interests.
 Their homepage serves as a dashboard to view all the groups they are participating in.
 There is also a message board that shows pending group invites and user admin messages.
-All of this information is retrieved from the PostgressSQL database via multiple SQLAlchemy database queries in Flask.
+All of this information is retrieved from the PostgresSQL database via multiple SQLAlchemy database queries in Flask.

 ![User Homepage](https://raw.githubusercontent.com/ltaziri/Hackbright-FinalProject/master/static/README_Images/User.png)

 ### <a name="group"></a>Group Homepage
 ---
 Once on the group’s page, users can get information about the pattern that the group is working on (either via a link or a downloadable PDF) and information about other users in the group.
 As users progress through a pattern they can post comments, photos and videos to the comment area of the group page.
-The contents of each comment are stored to the PostgressSQL database so they will be shown for the duration of the group.
+The contents of each comment are stored to the PostgresSQL database so they will be shown for the duration of the group.
 Users can also see a Twitter feed of the group's hashtag which is achieved via an API call to the Twitter API.

 ![Group Homepage](https://raw.githubusercontent.com/ltaziri/Hackbright-FinalProject/master/static/README_Images/group.png)